History of Namibia: European influence and colonization

 The first European to set foot on Namibian soil was the Portuguese Diogo Cão in 1485, who stopped briefly on the Skeleton Coast, and raised a limestone cross there, on his exploratory mission along the west coast of Africa.
-The next European to visit Namibia was also a Portuguese, Bartholomeu Dias, who stopped at what today is Walvis Bay and Lüderitz (which he named Angra Pequena) on his way to round the Cape of Good Hope.
+The next European to visit Namibia was also a Portuguese, Bartholomeu Dias, who stopped at what today is known as Walvis Bay and Lüderitz (which he named Angra Pequena) on his way to round the Cape of Good Hope.
 The inhospitable Namib Desert constituted a formidable barrier and neither of the Portuguese explorers went far inland.

 The area was vaguely regarded as Cafreria ("the land of the kaffirs") and similar terms over the next few centuries.

 In 1793 the Dutch authority in the Cape decided to take control of Walvis Bay, since it was the only good deep-water harbour along the Skeleton Coast.
 When the United Kingdom took control of the Cape Colony in 1805, they also took over Walvis Bay.
 But colonial settlement in the area was limited, and neither the Dutch nor the British penetrated far into the country.

 One of the first European groups to show interest in Namibia were the missionaries.
 In 1805 the London Missionary Society began working in Namibia, moving north from the Cape Colony.
 In 1811 they founded the town Bethanie in southern Namibia, where they built a church, which was long considered to be Namibia's oldest building, before the site at ǁKhauxaǃnas which pre-dates European settlement was recognised.

 In the 1840s the German Rhenish Mission Society started working in Namibia and co-operating with the London Missionary Society.